sal55/langs/MLang/readme.md

 ## 'M' and 'Q' Languages

-These are my private languages as of 2022:
+These are my personal languages as of 2022:

 **M** My systems programming language